- Registration for the January 2019 beginners’ batch is now open! To register, please fill out the form below.

-- If you are an advanced/experienced kendoka looking to join our Advanced practices, feel free to join any of our Advanced practice schedules!
-Link up with us through our Facebook Messenger, or the form below.
+- If you are an advanced/experienced kendoka, feel free to join any of our Advanced class schedules posted in our Classes page!
+Link up with us through the Contact Us page.

-Join us by contacting the below, or by filling out the form!
+Join us by filling out the registration form below!

 Questions on joining for the first time?
 Check out our beginner FAQs below!